amckinney/backend-dev/docs/02-assignment.md

 ## 2 SQL Migration

-Your second task builds upon **1 User endpoints**, but requires that you adapt your implementation to use a SQL migration file (if it doesn't already).
+Your second task builds upon [1 User endpoints](#1-user-endpoints), but requires that you adapt your implementation to use a SQL migration file (if it doesn't already).
 You'll notice that the `issues` table schema is implemented in `data/sql/migrations/001_initial_schema.{down,up}.sql`.
 If you added the definition for your `users` table there, split it into a separate set of `data/sql/migrations/002_users.{down,up}.sql` files.

 Now that the migration is split across multiple files (in chronological order), we'll need to add an integration test to the `migration` package.
 Specifically,